So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 The demon could be not her, but their separation, in which case neither one of them is good or bad, they are both victims of something that drove them apart.
 But John’s attitude towards Samantha is hostile, and not just at the beginning: his negative attitude towards her persists through a large part of the film.
 He partly blames her almost right up to the end.

-Samantha is clearly not, by any stretch of the imagination, a bad person or a person who is difficult to get along with, so John’s attitude towards her is not a result of her herself (like the kind of belligerent brother-sister relationship we see with Zuko and Azula in Avatar: The Last Airbender or with Sebastian and Katherine in Cruel Intentions, where the brother doesn’t like the sister because the sister is an evil bitch), but the result of his relationship with her.
+Samantha is clearly not, by any stretch of the imagination, a bad person or a person who is difficult to get along with, so John’s attitude towards her is not a result of her herself (like the kind of belligerent brother-sister relationship we see with Zuko and Azula in Avatar: The Last Airbender or with Sebastian and Katherine in Cruel Intentions, where the brother doesn’t like the sister because the sister is, to put it delicately, an evil bitch), but the result of his relationship with her.
 I can think of two options to explain his reaction to his current situation: resentment, and betrayal.
 He resents her because of her power of him (yeah, even more of a leap than usual, I know).
 Or, he has the sense of having been betrayed by her, but, because we know Samantha isn’t the type who goes around stabbing people in the back, we know that this “betrayal” won’t have been conventional.
 In its basest form we know what Sam did: she followed in her parents’ footsteps, and John didn’t.
 From there we (read: I) can jump to the possibility that John only sees what Samantha did as a betrayal because of his intensity of feeling for her, their closeness, and/or his expectations for their future together.

 Sam sometimes speaks as the aggrieved party, showing displeasure at John’s choice to join the military and how that choice has affected him.
 And that would make more sense, given how he’s the one who has broken with the tradition of science and Olduvai.
 But this logic doesn’t change the fact that John seems to be the one who’s angry at her, and it’s not just because she’s critical of him.